smarterclayton/kubernetes/docs/design/secrets.md

 ### Use-Case: Configuration artifacts

-Many configuration files contain secrets intermixed with another configuration information.
-For example, a user's application may contain a properties file than contains database credentials, SaaS API tokens, etc.  Users should be able to consume configuration artifacts in their containers and be able to control the path on the containers filesystem where the artifact will be presented.
+Many configuration files contain secrets intermixed with other configuration information.
+For example, a user's application may contain a properties file than contains database credentials, SaaS API tokens, etc.  Users should be able to consume configuration artifacts in their containers and be able to control the path on the container's filesystems where the artifact will be presented.

 ### Use-Case: Metadata about services

 Most pieces of information about how to use a service are secrets.
-For example, a service that provides a mysql database needs to provide the username, password, and database name to consumers so that they can authenticate and use the correct database.
-Containers in pods consuming the mysql service would also consume the secrets associated with the mysql service.
+For example, a service that provides a MySQL database needs to provide the username, password, and database name to consumers so that they can authenticate and use the correct database.
+Containers in pods consuming the MySQL service would also consume the secrets associated with the MySQL service.

 ## Deferral: Consuming secrets as environment variables